markwiggles/Matrix/README.md

 <h5>Overrides</h5>
-Spree will first look in the <i>app/overrides</i> folder, so create ruby files for each of the operations, (convention is to have one file for each action, unless the tasks are closely related)
+* Spree will first look in the <i>app/overrides</i> folder, so create ruby files for each of the operations, (convention is to have one file for each action, unless the tasks are closely related)
+* Replacements/Insertions can accept: text; partial (relative path); template (relative path).

 <br>
 <h5>Remove Search Bar</h5>